barton-willis/residue/README.md

 This project reworks the Maxima CAS code for computing residues.
 In future updates, we may revise parts of the definite integration code that depend on residue calculations.

 We've introduced a new user-level function `residue` which dispatches various methods, including several new ones.
-We've also updated some of the older internal functions to use this dispatch system.
+This system is designed to be readily extensible.
+We've also updated some of the older internal functions to use this new method dispatch system.

 So far, the repository includes:
 - A new regression test file